 5) For ultimate dining peace of mind – book a vegan specialist cruise sailing

 For ultimate comfort and ease, book one of the specialist vegan cruises.
 Each year there are a few specialist vegan departures in the US which are part-charters on major cruise lines.
 Set vegan menus are in place so you won’t need to liaise with dining room for your meals.
 There are vegan speakers and other events onboard by the organisers, but you can partake in all the regular entertainment too.

 For closer to home, there is a number of fully vegan European river cruise sailings available each year (with complimentary vegan toiletries onboard).
-There even is a week-long ocean first in September 2017 – an all-vegan ocean cruise.
+There even had week-long ocean first in September 2017 – an all-vegan ocean cruise.
 This was from Tilbury near London to Norwegian fjords.
-Everything onboard will be vegan, so you won’t have to think about bringing in any of your own supplies.
-Plus they will have some guest speakers onboard too, such as Dr Michael Greger, the author of How Not To Die.
+Everything onboard was vegan.
+Plus they had some guest speakers onboard too, such as Dr Michael Greger, the author of How Not To Die.
 Recently the Facebook/YouTube famous Macka B (have you seen him rhyming about cucumber) was added to the line-up of guests.
 I missed it as I was out of the country that week but there is another all-vegan ocean sailing on the Baltic in 2019!
 See more on this Vegan Travel charter cruise here!